Rick Reynolds, LCSW

 Why Did My Spouse Cheat?
 A Crucial Question In Healing After An Affair

 How often have you done something you didn't want to do?
-Behavior doesn't always equal motive, and the motives behind cheating are vast and complicated.
-However, I would like to offer insight into the most common questions after the affair.
-If you're still left wondering, "Why?" take our free Affair Analyzer online for a personalized plan of action for surviving infidelity and healing after an affair.
+Behavior doesn't always fall in line with motive, and motives behind cheating are vast and complicated.
+However, I would like to offer insight into the most common questions people ask after an affair.
+If you're still left wondering, "Why?" take our free Affair Analyzer online for a personalized action plan for surviving infidelity and healing after an affair.

 Why did this happen?

-There's no way to determine one Why; a lifetime can be spent searching for the Why.
-The complexity lies in the multitude of factors driving that choice.
-For some, the infidelity is caused by baggage brought into the marriage, or it's a bad response to existing marriage problems.
+There's no way to determine one single reason; a lifetime can be spent searching for the answer to this question.
+The complexity lies in the multitude of factors driving the choice.
+For some, the infidelity is caused by baggage brought into the marriage.
+For others, it's a bad response to existing marriage problems.
 Rather than addressing issues head on, someone may use some form of infidelity as the solution to their dilemma.
-At times, it's about an addiction and, at times, it can even be situational, where someone does something careless in the moment and then feels trapped and unable to disentangle themselves.
+At times, it's about an addiction and, at times, it can be situational, where someone does something careless in the moment and then feels trapped and unable to disentangle themselves.
 The "why" is a central question when it comes to healing after an affair.

 What does the other person have that I don't?

-The other person has many things that you don't, just as you have many things they don't.
-You're not all that, but neither is the person with whom they had the affair.
-What changes is how we view the other person.
+The other person has many things that you don't, just as you have many things that they don't.
+You're not all that, but neither is the affair partner.
 Typically, people enjoy how the affair partner makes them feel.
-Affair partners tend to serve as a vanity mirror and the mate as a makeup or magnifying mirror.
+Think of it this way.
+Affair partners tend to serve as a vanity mirror and the mate as a magnifying mirror.
 This is why the affair partner seems to be the preferred commodity, even though, in the long run, it's just an illusion.
-The fact is: you possess 80% of the characteristics your mate wants while the affair partner only has 20% of what they want.
+The reality is that you possess 80 percent of the characteristics your mate wants while the affair partner only has 20 percent of what they want.
 Leaving the 80 for the 20 isn't very smart.

 Why would they risk our happy life?

-In all honesty, there is a good chance the person who's acting out isn't even thinking about risking a life of calm and serenity for the excitement of being with someone else.
+In all honesty, there is a good chance the person who's acting out isn't even thinking about risking a life of calm and serenity for trouble with a misfit partner.
+That's because they feel excitement over the idea of being with someone else.
 The compartmentalization that most addicts utilize separates the two realities in their mind.
 The risk is part of what brings the excitement, but the reality of losing everything they hold dear doesn't really hold any weight in the moment.
-At one level, they may be aware that they could lose everything, but the reality of that possibility doesn't really register in their mind.
+At one level, they may be aware that they could lose everything, but the reality of that possibility doesn't fully register in their mind.

 It's a difficult concept to explain to someone who's not an addict.
 It's like trying to describe light or color to a blind person.
-You can tell them what it's like, but unless you experience it, then it's hard to believe someone could actually think this way.
-The person who lives like this still knows that what they're doing is wrong, but they have to make the choice to own up to it.
+You can tell them what it's like, but unless they experience it, it's hard to believe someone could actually think this way.
+The person who lives like this still knows that what they're doing is wrong, but they have to make the choice to own up to it and stop doing it.
 What happens after the affair is an afterthought.

 Why don't they feel any guilt?

 A lack of remorse doesn't mean they have no conscience.
-It can be an indication that somehow, in their mind, they have come up with a way to justify what they've done in order to avoid taking responsibility for their failure.
+It can be an indication that somehow, in their mind, they have come up with a way to justify what they've done.

 Did they ever really love me?

 This one is hard to answer.
 It all depends on how you define love.
-One thing is for certain, if someone betrays their mate, I know that what they've done is not loving.
-However, I believe every human being is capable of loving someone while at the same time acting in ways that are selfish and contrary to love.
+One thing is for certain, if someone betrays their mate, what they've done is not loving.
+However, I believe every human being is capable of loving someone, while at the same time, acting in ways that are selfish and contrary to love.

-On the other hand, I believe many people have a very shallow understanding of love.
+On the other hand, I believe many people have a shallow understanding of love.
 They get married thinking they love their mate, but in reality, they love how their mate makes them feel about themselves.
-If that's the case, they will continue in the relationship as long as the marriage continues to make them happy.
-But if, for whatever reason, the marriage ceases to make them happy, or if they find someone or something that makes them feel even better, then it won't be long until the allure of something new draws them elsewhere.
+If that's the case, they will continue in the relationship as long as the marriage continues to make them feel happy.
+But if, for whatever reason, the marriage ceases to make them feel happy, or if they find someone or something that makes them feel even happier, then it won't be long until the allure draws them elsewhere.

 If that occurs, does it mean they never loved you?
-Again, it's hard to know another's heart, but it is possible that their journey into the forbidden may have also opened their eyes after the affair and helped them realize that you're what they really cherish.
-At the very least, if they are choosing to work on the relationship, I believe their betrayal and your response may be the very thing that begins to teach them the true meaning of love.
-Many times, healing after an affair involves discovering what real love is.
+It's hard to know another's heart, but it is possible that their journey into the forbidden caused them to realize that their mate the life they've built together is what they really cherish.
+At the very least, if they are choosing to work on the relationship, I believe their betrayal and your response to it may be the very thing that begins to teach them the true meaning of love.
+Many times, healing after an affair involves discovering what real love looks like and feels like.

 What were they thinking?